Blamechance/quartz/content/Digital-Cottage/Notes/Achieving AWS SA - Associate (SAA-C03) Certification.md

 3. Where it's value/role slots into cloud architecture design.

 ## Thoughts on the Exam:
-It shouldn't be overlooked that this is an exam-based certificate.
-Unavoidable priorities include:
+It shouldn't be overlooked that the certification is contingent on displaying understanding in an exam scenario.
+Unavoidably, it's also important to cover exam-taking ability.
+General priorities include:

 - Familiarising with common *patterns* and *anti-patterns.*
 	- *e.g*  Discerning between the ELB, DB and storage offerings for their respective use cases.